geoportti/geospatial-challenge-camp/source/index.rst

          Geospatial Challenge Camp aims at engaging young scientists and students to solve real-world sustainability challenges with digital data and location technologies.
-In 2026, the topic of the challenge is *Sustainable Mobility and Transportation*.
+In 2026, the topic of the challenge is **Sustainable Mobility and Transportation**.

     .. grid-item-card:: :fas:`bell` When?
         :link: tabs/schedule.html

-        Starting on February 12-13th, 2026 with a kick-off event and closing on May 11th, 2026.
-Multi-disciplinary teams of young scientists work in close collaboration with different stakeholders to co-create digital and social innovations related to our sustainable mobility and transportation challenges.
+        Starting on February 12-13, 2026 with a kick-off event and closing on May 11, 2026.
+Multi-disciplinary teams of young scientists work in close collaboration with different stakeholders to co-create digital and social innovations related to sustainable mobility and transportation challenges.

     .. grid-item-card:: :fas:`plug` How to cooperate with us and sign-up for the challenge?
          :link: index.html#sign-up